Eating Disorder Awareness Week 2023: Reflections from an Expert by Experience

 There are no evidence-based answers to those questions and, despite the efforts of those in the sector, it makes me deeply worried.
 I believe that one way forward to improve services, patient experience and recovery rates is to invest in research, implementation as well as public sector data analysis and utilisation.

-Expert by Experience and patient representative on the PMHIC Advisory Board
+Expert by Experience and PMHIC Advisory Board member

 For support and information: